Child Health Regional Meetings

 No influential financial relationships have been disclosed by planners or presenters which would influence the planning of this activity.
 No commercial support has influenced the planning of the educational objectives and content of this event.
 Any commercial support will be used for events that are not CE related.
 There is no endorsement of any product by NCNA, ANCC, or other credentialing bodies associated with this session.
 No session relates to products governed by the Food and Drug Administration (FDA).
 In the event that a session does relate to products governed by the FDA, appropriate and off-label use will be shared.

 - Define the critical decision criteria for development of nursing standing orders.

-5.58 hours of continuing nursing education credit will be provided through the Public Health Nursing and Professional Development (PHNPD) Unit in the Department of Health and Human Services.
+Continuing education credit will be provided through the Public Health Nursing and Professional Development (PHNPD) Unit.

 Special Note: Nurse Licensees are required to attest to having completed one of several learning activity options during the preceding license renewal cycle and be prepared to submit evidence of completion if requested by the Board.
 Most of the learning activity options include continuing education activities related to the nurse’s practice.
 The Public Health Nursing and Professional Development Unit qualifies as an acceptable provider of continuing education as defined by the Board of Nursing for the Continuing Competence process.